haddocking/bioexcel-IO/README.md

 ***

-This benchmark was created by Rodrigo Honorato @ Utrecht University // [BonvinLab](http://www.bonvinlab.org)
+This benchmark was created by Rodrigo Honorato and Alexandre Bonvin @ Utrecht University // [BonvinLab](http://www.bonvinlab.org)